Comcast/cmb/README.txt

    > mvn --settings ./settings.xml -f pom-cns.xml  test

    > mvn --settings ./settings.xml -f pom-cns.xml -Dtest=CQSIntegrationTest test

+   NOTE: Many unit tests require an HTTP endpoint to function or else they will fail.
+   The CMB distribution comes with a basic HTTP endpoint which is enabled by default on both the CNS and the CQS instances at http://<service_host>:<service_port>/Endpoint/ If you wish to disable the endpoint servlet you can do so by modifying the CNS and CQS web.xml files.
+If you would like to use your own HTTP endpoint at a different location for running unit tests you can configure your endpoint URL in CMBTestingConstants.java.

 --------------------------------------------------------------------------------------------
 - Monitoring, Logging